ebdrup/json-schema-benchmark/README.md

 ## `jayschema` failed tests

-jayschema did not set default property in test &quot;invalid type for default, still valid when the invalid default is used&quot;

-jayschema did not set default property in test &quot;invalid string value for default, still valid when the invalid default is used&quot;

 jayschema failed the test &quot;maxLength validation, two supplementary Unicode code points is long enough&quot;.
 Expected result: true but validator returned: false

 jayschema failed the test &quot;minLength validation, one supplementary Unicode code point is not long enough&quot;.
 Expected result: false but validator returned: true